vicenteherrera/kubernetes_tutorial/docs/06_helm.md

 And visit http://localhost:9090

-### Accesing Grafana's dashboard and setting it up
+### Accessing Grafana's dashboard and setting it up

 Now we are going to set up Grafana.